sebbyd05/hello-world/README.md

 # hello-world
-# Hello human
-# Welcome to this get project
-# This i just a test
+welcome to this rpeository of gethub origins, i'm just learning how to use this thing so sorry if there are any mistakes.